mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-04-15-quipu-basic-nelder-mead-solver.md

 While we are discussing caveats, Nelder-Mead is not guaranteed to find the global minimum.
 It might give you a local minimum only.

-So what would happen if we gave the solve a function that does not have a minimum, like `f(x) = x`?
+So what would happen if we gave the solver a function that does not have a minimum, like `f(x) = x`?

 ``` fsharp